The Forbes Funds Team

 Elizabeth is Manager of The Forbes Funds' Capacity Building programs.
 She manages grantmaking, cohorts, technical assistance, organizational assesment tools, and other projects.
 She loves being able to work with nonprofits to improve their operational capacity and see first hand the amazing work of organizations in the Pittsburgh region.
 She has a Master of Social Work and a Master of International Development from the University of Pittsburgh, and also holds a bachelor's degree in Latin American Studies & Spanish from Malone University.
 Originally from Newark, Delaware, Elizabeth focused her studies on nonprofit management, and has experience working in Latin America.

 Jayme has over 10 years of experience as an administrative professional in nonprofit environments and is on the Board of Directors of her local civic organization.
-She attended Bradford School for her secretarial certificate; is certified as an Administrative Professional-Organizational Management and has been a member of the International Association of Administrative Professionals since 2005.
+She attended Bradford School for her secretarial certificate; is certified as an Administrative Professional specializing in Organizational Management and has been a member of the International Association of Administrative Professionals since 2005.